washer143/r.wjoinery-msp1/README.md

 # Introduction
 <p> This is a fictional website based on my current job working as a joiner/carpenter.
 This website will advertise bespoke joinery catered to the customers needs.
 It will advertise an array of different joinery skills and projects that i have completed in my 13 years as a joiner, showcasing stairs, windows, kitchens, doors and anything that may have been produced by myself.

 The website will cater to customers that desire handmade craftsmanship and joinery, that is fulfilled to a high standard and with great care.
 The website will reflect this through previous customer feedback and photographic evidence.
-Through the information provided this should give the customer a good understanding of the quality of work being provided, and lead them to contact us and get a quote. </p>
+Through the information provided this should give the customer a good understanding of the quality of work being provided, and lead them to contact us. </p>

 # User Experience (ux)